vasco2ramos/simple-go-mailer/README.md

 Run server.go

 Post requests to it and bam.

-Next steps include refactoring and including into a webservice
+(No more documentation required, because good practices!)

+Next Steps is making this more standardized solution rather than fixed to this

+PS: Bam might also mean blow up...